Does homeowners insurance cover asbestos removal?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-Was your home built before 1980?
-If so, there's a chance it may contain traces of asbestos.
-Because of its versatility, asbestos was typically used in various ways, such as:
+If your home is on the older side and was built before 1980, there's a chance it may contain traces of asbestos.
+Before 1980, asbestos was typically used in various ways, such as:

 - Exterior siding on homes